marcgg/marcgg.github.com/_posts/2015-05-22-ab-testing-in-real-life.md

 If you decide to change the hat ranking algorithm to display only hat with HD pictures, you could get an increase in (1) -\> (2) because the search results looks prettier.
 However it could decrease global conversion (1) -\> (4) because even if the search results look better, users don't want to buy the hats with HD pictures.
 The solution here would be to add HD pictures for all hats and keep the old ranking algorithm.

+#### Track Your KPIs

+Once you identified your KPIs, you have to track them and make sure that the data you use is correct.
+To do this at Drivy we used Universal Analytics.

+Note that you should be doing this, wether or not you're doing A/B testing!

 #### Have Enough Volumes

 First of all, don't A/B test if you don't have much traffic.

 If you don't have enough people using your website, it will take a very long time to reach a good enough level of [statistical significance][3].

-I know it sounds cool to be doing A/B testing, but if you're too early, it makes very little sense and it might misguide you more than anything else.
+I know it sounds cool to be running A/B tests, but if you're too early of a website, it makes very little sense and it might misguide you more than anything else.
+You need to focus on the product first and once it is working, use split testing to improve on what you already have.

 _Also if you say "we improved conversion by 2000% thanks to a/b testing" and your website is a landing page viewed by 500 visitors a months, it honnestly sounds a bit silly._